Staging Saves Money

 As portions of the United States have seen a slowing in the real estate market, sellers and the real estate agents that represent them have turned to less traditional ways to make a home more attractive for sale.
 These methods have ranged from things like offering health club memberships with a sale to more measured methods like staging services.

-While many real estate agents have resisted the idea of investing in a staging service, the benefit can be seen in the increased traffic staging services can create and the quality interest it can drum up.
+While many real estate agents have resisted the idea of investing in a staging service, the benefit can be seen in the increased traffic staging services can create and the quality of interest they can drum up.
 A common response to a lack of interest in a property is a price drop.
 If an investment in staging services can avoid that price drop, the money spent is more than worth it.

 Increased Chance of Selling Sooner

-If that same interested buyer can be thoroughly impressed by the staging of the property, a sale is of course more likely and while a real estate agent will get a commission either way, it is in the best interest of the seller to see the highest price possible in the shortest time from possible.
+If that same interested buyer can be thoroughly impressed by the staging of the property, a sale is of course more likely and while a real estate agent will get a commission, either way, it is in the best interest of the seller to see the highest price possible in the shortest time from possible.

 Real Estate Agent